MicrosoftDocs/sdk-api/sdk-api-src/content/dcommon/ne-dcommon-dwrite_glyph_image_formats.md

 Defines constants that specify which formats are supported in a font, either at a font-wide level or per glyph.

 For color fonts, these formats can be used to represent color glyphs.
 Fonts can contain multiple drawable data formats for glyphs.
-And an app can use these values to to tell DirectWrite which formats to return when splitting a color glyph run.
+And an app can use these values to tell DirectWrite which formats to return when splitting a color glyph run.

 ## -enum-fields